Kelly Thompson: Marvel Comics

-That same month, the team responsible for the Captain Marvel ongoing was added to the first issue of the all-female Marvel Fearless anthology.
-The four-issue mini-series explores various female superheroes, including Invisible Woman, Storm, Captain Marvel, Millie the Model and Jessica Jones.
-Every issue is created entirely by women, including variant covers, and the first issue was released on July 24.
+Thompson was also co-writer of the X-Men storyline "X-Men: Disassembled".
+In 2019, Thompson wrote the story "Unusual Suspects" for the first issue of the all-female Marvel Fearless anthology, alongside Captain Marvel artist Carnero and colorist Bonvillain.
+Part of a mini-series created entirely by women, Thompson's contribution focused on Jessica Jones.
 Thompson was one of the writers on a Spider-Man story called Amazing Spider-Man: Full Circle #1.
-The comic follows Peter Parker, who goes on a globe-hopping adventure.
+The comic followed Peter Parker, who goes on a globe-hopping adventure.
 It was released on October 23, 2019.